Lesser redpoll Factfile

 Video footage of Redpolls

-Redpoll nesting and breeding habits
+Lesser redpoll nesting and breeding habits

-Redpoll history and population trends
+Lesser redpoll history and population trends

-The UK population has gone through rapid decline since the 1970s, and now stands at about 10% of its population in that decade.
+The UK population of Lesser redpoll has gone through rapid decline since the 1970s, and now stands at about 10% of its population in that decade.
 There is no sound evidence currently available as to why, but studies have focused on the reduction in young forestry plantations (a favoured nesting location).
 The species is now listed as red status in the UK

 Behaviour traits of Redpolls

-Redpoll diet and food
+Lesser redpoll diet and food

 What should I feed Redpolls?